eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 ## String interpolation and concatenation

-Let's make our program to tell us a little more about itself.
+Let's make our program tell us a little more about itself.

 <!--
     doc "The Hello World program